JDM-ULL-93/Dial-App/README.md

 ## Configuration

-After executing app for first time
+**After executing app for first time**

 * On Linux: Go to ~/dial/plugins
 * On Windows: Go to %userprofile%\AppData\Local\dial\plugins

-Or simple open the directory by clicking here in the app:
+Or simplli open the directory by clicking here in the app:

 <img src="menu.png" style="margin:10px"/>